thejoshpit/electionBuster/README.md

 - Sometimes the code exits right before the results are written, after the scan has occured.

 To do list:
-- Add banner to top of code w/ verison name in case an error occurs towards the end.
 - Add in support for small elections such as councilmember, ward, and sheriff, or just a * field
 - Include optional support for middle names
 - Change runtime to seconds.